hxixvxxk/CTF-Writeups/README.md

 My current focus is on Jeopardy style CTFs.
 I really badly want to win a CTF one day, especially from TrendAI (previously Trend Micro).
 During my first year of college, I led my team of five to 84th place out of 199 teams all across the country.
 This got me pretty hyped and maybe I might have a nick for cybersec.
+I've been feeling passionate about this lately.
+I'll see where it takes me.